motasimfoad/NodeJS-MongoDB-PUG-Pokedex/README.md

 # NodeJS-MongoDB-PUG-Pokedex

-Pokedex is a simple nodejs app with mongodb backend
+Pokedex is a simple NodeJS app with CRUD operations!

 ![Find the Penguin Image](https://motasimfoad.com/webasset/nodePokedex/4.png)